Vacations are the ultimate pick-me-up, whether they are planned in the midst of a long, dark winter or during the hopeful months of spring and summer.

 Older travelers are increasingly booking stays at hostels as international hotel rates rise, and they’re finding private rooms and bathrooms, clean beds, and no-reservations-needed accommodations in hostels around the world.

 Hostels vary a great deal in accommodations and price.
 Some have swanky rooms and gourmet meals.
 In others you’ll sleep dorm-style.
-Some are a great bargain, others are … not so great.
+Some are a great bargain, others are not so great.
 That’s why it’s crucial to read plenty of reviews — focus on those within the past 12 months or less — so you know what you’re getting into.
-Three places to explore hostel options:

 House-swapping — trading homes with someone who lives in a place you want to visit — is nothing new.
 But the internet has brought the practice into the 21st century.

-It’s not for everyone: You may have no trouble staying in someone else’s home, but how will you feel about hosting strangers in your home when you’re not there?
+It’s not for everyone: You may have no problem staying in someone else’s home, but how will you feel about hosting strangers in your home when you’re not there?

-But get over such feelings, and you can save big money.
-For more, check out “Best Hotel Price You’ll Find This Summer? $0.”
+But if you can get over such feelings, you can save big money.

 Save money on vacation by eating as few meals out as possible.
 Pack snacks for day trips and flights.